Super Therm® Frequently Asked Questions

 Q: Do you have independent field studies by engineering groups to show the actual performance of the product on different substrates studied for over a year in performance?

 A: Yes, “SONY” engineering group performed testing on buildings.
-Result was 78% saving on KW usage in a building which directly relates to dollars (KW times the cost of KW by the local power company).
+Result was 78% reduction on KW usage in a building which directly relates to dollars (KW times the cost of KW by the local power company).
 See other results.

 Many other major companies around the world have substantiated the results with their testing.
-Local fast food facilities with 25% savings with only the roof coated and their grills in constant normal operation is outstanding result by Super Therm®.
+Local fast food facilities with 25% reduction with only the roof coated and their grills in constant normal operation is outstanding result by Super Therm®.

 Q: There are other ceramic paints, why should I use Super Therm®?